trikit/trikit/README.md

-`MackChainLadderResult` exposes a `diagnostics` method, which generates a faceted plot that includes the estimated aggregate reserve distribution, development by origin and standardized residuals by development period and by orgin:
+`MackChainLadderResult` exposes a `diagnostics` method, which generates a faceted plot that includes the estimated aggregate reserve distribution, development by origin and standardized residuals by development period and by origin:

 ```python
 In [1]: from trikit import load, totri